cs10/bjc-r/README.md

 While GitHub pages are convenient, you'll likely want to run your own web server to make debugging changes much more quick and easy.
 In order to view the labs, you'll need to have an Apache server running on your machine.
 Here are some simple instructions for a couple different platforms.

-__No matter the platform, you should server files from `/bjc-r/` at the root of your server.__
+__No matter the platform, you should serve files from `/bjc-r/` at the root of your server.__
+This might not be convenient in all cases.
+So, you have a few options:
+1. Use a Git hook to do a find-and-replace when copying files to the destination.
+2. In your fork, replace all "absolute" paths (e.g. `/bjc-r/...`), with relative ones.
+You could also use a simple script to do this.

 ### Mac OS X and Unix
 The easiest way to setup a server is to use a simple, built-in Python server.
 1. `cd` into one level above the `bjc-r` directory.
-2. In a separate window run `python -m SimpleHTTPServer` (for Python 2) or `python3 -m http.server` for Python 3.
+2. In a separate window run
+	`python -m SimpleHTTPServer` (for Python 2) or `python3 -m http.server` for Python 3.
 3. Navigate to [http://localhost:8000/bjc-r][localhost] in a browser.
 4. That's it! :)